amitshekhariitbhu/android-interview-questions/README.md

 * Differences between abstract classes and interfaces? [link](https://arjun-sna.github.io/java/2017/02/02/abstractvsinterface/)
     - An abstract class, is a class that contains both concrete and abstract methods (methods without implementations).
 An abstract method must be implemented by the abstract class sub-classes.
-Abstract classes need to be extended to be used.
+Abstract classes cannot be instantiated and need to be extended to be used.
     - An interface is like a blueprint/contract of a class (or it may be thought of as a class with methods, but without their implementation).
 It contains empty methods that represent, what all of its subclasses should have in common.
 The subclasses provide the implementation for each of these methods.
 Interfaces are implemented.
 * What is serialization?
 How do you implement it?
     - Serialization is the process of converting an object into a stream of bytes in order to store an object into memory, so that it can be recreated at a later time, while still keeping the object's original state and data.
-In Android you may use either the Serializable, Externalizable or Parcelable interfaces.
+In Android you may use either the Serializable, Externalizable (implements Serializable) or Parcelable interfaces.
-    While Serializable is the easiest to implement, Externalizable may be used if you need to insert custom logic into the process of serialization (although it is almost never used nowadays as it may be considered a relic from early versions of Java).
+    While Serializable is the easiest to implement, Externalizable may be used if you need to insert custom logic into the process of serialization (although it is almost never used nowadays as it is considered a relic from early versions of Java).
 But it is highly recommended to use Parcelable in Android instead, as Parcelable was created exclusively for Android and it performs about 10x faster than Serializable, because Serializable uses reflection, which is a slow process and tends to create a lot of temporary objects and it may cause garbage collection to occur more often.